seelabs/scratch_docs/xls-xchainbridge.md

 #### 3.3.2.
 Best Practices

-In a production environment, a witness server should use different keys for signing attestations, signing locking chain transactions, and signing issuing chain transactions, to avoid transaction replay attack issues.
+In a production environment, a witness server should use different keys for each of signing attestations, signing locking chain transactions, and signing issuing chain transactions.
+This adds security and helps avoid transaction replay attack issues.

 ## 4. How to Build a Bridge

 ### 4.1.
-Setting Up a New Sidechain (AKA Building an XRP-XRP Bridge)
+Setting Up a New Sidechain (AKA Building a XRP-XRP Bridge)

-Setting up a new issuing chain with an XRP-XRP bridge is somewhat complex, because there are no accounts on the issuing chain, even for witnesses.
+Setting up a new issuing chain with a XRP-XRP bridge is somewhat complex, because there are no accounts on the issuing chain, even for witnesses.
 As a result, witnesses cannot directly submit `XChainAddClaimAttestation` or `XChainAddAccountCreateAttestation` transactions.

 Once the new network is set up and active (in other words, the validators are running and are successfully closing ledgers):